purplebugs/eik-search/README.md

 ### Index creation: Add an index of hardcoded data into Elasticsearch for use while developing search

-1. Navigate to Dev Tools within Kibana
-2. Copy the command below and paste it into Dev Tools
+1. Run the following command in Kibana Dev Tools
-4. Run the command by using the green arrow, or Cmd/Ctrl + Enter

 ```
 # Add an index of hardcoded data for use while developing search